This year, absentee ballots are all the rage.

 How does absentee voting work?

-If you want to have an absentee ballot mailed to you, you have to fill out a request form and either mail it to your county clerk, or scan and email it.
+If you want to have an absentee ballot mailed to you, you have to fill out an online form, or print and fill out a request form and either mail that to your county clerk.
 The form has to be received by your clerk no later than 5 p.m. on the Friday before an election.

 If you're already registered at your current address, you have until 4 p.m. on the day before an election to request an absentee ballot in person at your clerk's office.
 You can even register to vote on Election Day and get an absentee ballot at the clerk's office at the same time.
 (But if you're down to the wire on Election Day or the day before, you have to vote in the clerk's office.)